knupel/ROMANESCO-Processing/README.md

 ##ROMANESCO 27 / Romanesco Unu 1.0.2.27
-Romanesco can be your manager to test your sketch in a P3D world.
+Romanesco is a Generative Live Art Application, but can be your object manager to test your sketch in a P3D world.
 Those sketches are the progress work.
 For the [previous releases of Romanesco Unu](https://github.com/StanLepunK/ROMANESCO_previous_release).
 To download the last built version [app 1.0.1.26](http://romanescoproject.wordpress.com/download/)